Here are some common questions I get asked by writers about this gig:

 How do I get paid to write?

 Write a lot.
 Listen to feedback.
 Get better.
-Research the places you want to write for.
+Research the magazines, websites, newspapers, publications you want to write for.
 Become a fan of those publications, read them, study them, get to know what they look for in a writer.
 Follow their pitch instructions very carefully.
 Take the leap.
 Listen to your rejections but don’t let them get you down.
 Keep pitching.

 Be ready for opportunities that come your way.
 You know the whole “dress for the job you want” theory?
 Live that.
 Wear your I Am a Professional Writer hat until you become one.
 If you have been writing for free (on your blog or social media outlets) and people have been responding to it (likes, shares, comments), then you are a writer.
 Go get paid for it.
 Make sure you keep getting better and do the work to earn those paid gigs so they keep coming.